 - Audit, potential reduction of court reform achievements, especially as regards the guarantees of independence.
-I do not question the right of political authorities to introduce changes and implement the mandate received from the people in the elections, but such changes should take place exclusively in the manner prescribed by law.
+Such changes should take place exclusively in the manner prescribed by law.

 - Illegal influence and pressure, both on the judicial system as a whole, and pressure directly on the judge in order to motivate him/her to take a specific decision.
 Related instrumentality is as broad as possible, varying from intense persuasions and hints to direct blackmail, using the guided “public activists” and initiating criminal proceedings.